Neurological & Nerve Pain Relief for Dogs

 Over The Counter Availability: No. Prescription required.

-Side Effects: Pregabalin can cause mild sedation, dizziness, or in some cases, appetite changes and weight gain.
-Long-term use may require monitoring of kidney and liver function.
+Side Effects: Pregabalin can cause mild sedation, dizziness, or appetite changes.

 Corticosteroids

-Corticosteroids such as prednisone or dexamethasone may be used for conditions causing nerve inflammation, such as spinal cord injury or nerve compression.
-These drugs work by reducing inflammation around nerves, which can relieve pain and swelling.
+Corticosteroids such as prednisone may be used for conditions causing nerve inflammation.
+These drugs reduce inflammation around nerves, relieving pain and swelling.

 1. Prednisone

-Function: Prednisone is often prescribed to reduce swelling and inflammation around the spinal cord or nerves in cases like IVDD or nerve injury.
+Function: Prednisone is often prescribed to reduce swelling and inflammation around the spinal cord or nerves.

 Dosage: The typical starting dose is 0.5 to 1 mg per pound (1 to 2 mg per kg) once daily, tapering as recommended by the vet.